informalsystems/hermes/docs/spec/tla/ibc-core/README.md

 #### Basic checks

 We ran TLC using the constants defined in `IBCCore.cfg` and verified the invariant `TypeOK` in 3 minutes and the property `IBCSafety` in 5 minutes.
+As TLC usually takes longer to check liveness properties, we have not conducted extensive experiments to check `IBCDelivery` with TLC yet.